What to do if…

 What can wait

-- You don’t need to diagnose the exact cause immediately—focus on confirming whether it’s network vs internal and getting the right party involved.
+- You do not need to diagnose the exact cause right now.

-- You don’t need to deep-clean appliances or flush systems right now; wait until supply is stable and you’ve checked any official notices.
+- You do not need to deep-clean appliances or flush systems until the supply is stable and you have checked any official water-quality notice.

 Important reassurance